COSMIIC-Inc/Implantables-NetworkCable/README.md

 ## User-Friendly Guide
 Background information on the network cable can be found [here](https://cosmiic-inc.github.io/Implantables/Cables).

+## Testing Documentation
+Requirements and testing are documented in /Design Verification
 ## Licensing
 Hardware designs of the COSMIIC System are released permissively under the CERN-OHL-P-2.0 license